Captainmango/elt-playground/README.md

 ## Usage
 Set up a .env in the root of the project for use with the docker compose file.
 There is a Makefile for running things easier.

+### Notes
+- ELT code in Dagster doesn't seem to work properly.
+Not too sure why.
+It works via the Docker container so shouldm work via Dagster.
+Not much value in debugging as just a toy project
+- DBT schema has issues with my SQL.
+It looks valid, but it claims things aren't valid and says things don't exist sometimes.
+Not much value in fixing.
+If you're looking at this and have a fix, go for it.
+I lost hours trying to get it to play ball.

 ### Example env
 ```
 SOURCE_DB=src_db